Page cover

 Manage your account-related settings, including wallet bindings, event callback URLs, notifications, and developer or merchant information.

-Wallet manage
+Wallet payouts

 Your server should handle these events, verify the request signature using your API Secret and update your own order database accordingly.